 There’s no annual fee for the Double Cash, just like the Freedom Unlimited.

-The Double Cash is good for transferring a balance, offering 18 months at 0% APR for balance transfers.
+The Double Cash is good for transferring a balance, offering a 0% 18 months on Balance Transfers* APR for 18 months.
 But there’s a fee of 3% for balance transfers.
 This intro rate only applies to balance transfers, not purchases.
-The Freedom Unlimited provides 15 months at 0% for both purchases and balance transfers before the regular 17.24%–25.99% Variable APR kicks in, making it more useful.
+The Freedom Unlimited provides 15 months at 0% for both purchases and balance transfers before the regular 17.24% - 25.99% Variable APR kicks in, making it more useful.
 It’s just a few months shorter but it covers purchases too, which seems like a better offer in our opinion.

 Overall, the Double Cash is a bit more rewarding than the Freedom Unlimited, and the extra benefits are a bit better too.
 But you won’t get a signup bonus, or a 0% intro rate on purchases with the Double Cash.
 The right card for you will probably depend on your personal preferences.